lvnkmn/QuickGWT/README.md

     }
 }
 ```
-The test results of will look like this:
+The test results will look like this:
 ![Test results](Art/TestResults.png)

 ## Some background